ffroliva/mimecast-backend/README.md

 ## Considerations about the stream of data:

-One of the main problems about streaming of data relates to the the capacity of clients/consumers to process the volume of incoming data being processed.
+One of the main problems about streaming of data relates to the capacity of clients/consumers to process the volume of incoming data being processed.
 In this app, when searching in a folder with many files and folders deep, if no **backpressure** mechanism is introduced the browser will eventually crash.
-In order to release the pressure to the client, a delayed of 100 milliseconds where introduced and it allowed the browser to handle the incoming data properly.
+In order to release the pressure to the client, a delayed of 100 milliseconds where introduced and, so, it allowed the browser to handle the incoming data properly.

 ## Strategy used to consume incoming data